reallistic/README.md/resume.md

 **Software Engineer** | [Yo](https://www.justyo.co) | Aug 2014 - Dec 2014 | San Francisco, CA

 *Jumped in on day 1 learning everything I could about Python flask webservers to help rewrite the core api.
-Two months later became the lead API engineer as well as the goto guy for all things engineering jumping in on Google Closure based web apps, Analytics/Experiments done in [PlanOut](https://facebook.github.io/planout/) and AWS RedShift and the Hadoop logging infrastructure.*
+Two months later became the lead API engineer as well as the goto guy for all things engineering contributing to things like Google Closure based web apps, Analytics/Experiments done in [PlanOut](https://facebook.github.io/planout/) and AWS RedShift and the Hadoop logging infrastructure.*

 Technologies - Python, Redis, Heroku, MongoDB, Google Closure, AWS (SNS, Route53, S3, and more).
 - Built a distributed priority worker queue system into the api utilizing Redis-Queue and Gevent.